Aguas-da-Amazonia/Above.a.dove/README.md

 In this example I'll describe the pop up mechanism of Premiere 2025 which I have not seen in earlier versions and is quite worring.

-You lounch Photoshop as an example and it will try to connect to a few dozen domains right away.
+Upon launching the app will try to connect to a few dozen domains right away.
 Most of them are harmless, and about half of them are capable of triggering a pop up message.

 ### First mistake with proxy